 We help all children gain access to an excellent education by opening and leading high-performing, authentic, public Montessori charter schools in diverse communities across the country.

-We are currently working on the charter application to open the flagship school, Magnolia Montessori For All, in the fall of 2014 in Austin, TX and our second campus, Redbud Montessori For All, in San Antonio as early as 2016.
+We opened our flagship campus, Magnolia Montessori For All, in the fall of 2014 in Austin, TX, and our second campus, Redbud Montessori For All, will open in San Antonio, TX, in fall 2018.

 - How do we ensure more children are equipped to excel in college?